 May not suit:

-• People with DMSO sensitivity or sulfa allergies
+• People with DMSO sensitivity or sulfa drug allergies

 • Pregnant or nursing women (consult doctor first)